-Figure 1 - Administrator UI Online Help
+Figure 1: Administrator UI Online Help

-Section 2 - Getting Started
+Section 2: Getting Started

-The D-Link DWL-x600AP unified access point (UAP) provides continuous, high-speed access between wireless devices and Ethernet devices.
+The D-Link UAP provides continuous, high-speed access between wireless devices and Ethernet devices.
 It is an advanced, standards-based solution for wireless networking in businesses of any size.
 The UAP enables wireless local area network (WLAN) deployment while providing state-of-the-art wireless networking features.

 The UAP can operate in two modes: Standalone Mode or Managed Mode.
 In Standalone Mode, the UAP acts as an individual access point in the network, and you manage it by using the Administrator Web User Interface (UI), command-line interface (CLI), or SNMP.
-In Managed Mode, the UAP is part of the D-Link Unified Wireless System, and you manage it by using the D-Link Unified Wireless Switch.
+In Managed Mode, the UAP is part of the D-Link Unified Access System, and you manage it by using the D-Link Unified Switch.
 If an AP is in Managed Mode, the Administrator Web UI, Telnet, SSH, and SNMP services are disabled.

 This document describes how to perform the setup, management, and maintenance of the UAP in Standalone Mode.
-For information about configuring the AP in Managed Mode by using the D-Link Unified Wireless Switch, see the User Manual for the switch.
+For information about configuring the AP in Managed Mode by using the D-Link Unified Switch, see the Administrator Guide for the switch.